ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

         type: grid
         # How many total missions should appear in this layout
         size: 9
-        # Optional secondary size value that is subject to
-        # interpretation by the layout type
-        # In the case of grid this sets the grid's width
-        limit: 3
 ```
 This default option also defines default values (though you won't get the Default Campaign and Default Layout), so you can omit the options you don't want to change in your own YAML.